 Before his death, he wrote these words to his parishioners (found in the Office of Readings): “Persecution still rages, and as a result many who are friends in the household of the faith…have been thrown into prison and like you are experiencing severe distress…Persecution…can only be regarded as the command of the Lord or as a prize he gives or as a punishment he permits…Hold fast, then, to the will of God and with all your heart fight the good fight under the leadership of Jesus; conquer again the diabolical power of this world that Christ has already vanquished.”

-Saint Maria Elizabeth Hesselblad
+St. Maria Elizabeth Hesselblad

-Canonized a saint earlier this year, Hesselblad was a Swedish sister who lived in Rome during the Second World War and saved the lives of 60 people who hid in her monastery.
+Canonized a saint in 2016, Hesselblad was a Swedish sister who lived in Rome during the Second World War and saved the lives of 60 people who hid in her monastery.
 One of the families saved was that of Piero Piperno, a Jew targeted by the Nazi regime.
 Piperno recounted the story for Aleteia in an interview, saying, “When she welcomed us in this house…Blessed Mother Elizabeth told us that we should follow our religious traditions.
 It was uncommon in that time for a representative of the Church to say that….
 She saved our lives, but above all, in those dark times, she recognized the dignity of our religion.”

 She was courageous in a time of darkness when her acts of charity could have sent her to Auschwitz.
 In the face of fear, she boldly followed God’s plan, accepting whatever may happen.